-346. Other parents of children at the school, who were concerned at the failure to inform parents of the offending of X, had approached the Hon.
+346. Other parents of children at the school, who were concerned at the failure to inform parents of Harvey's offending, had approached the Hon.
 David Pisoni MP, the Shadow Minister for Education.
 On 30 October 2012, in the House of Assembly, Mr Pisoni asked the Minister for Education the following question.